 This work element is also for keeping data pertinent to the transportation planning process current, organized, and easily accessible for planning purposes.
 Many transportation programs and projects require GIS and database analytical methods.
 This element includes using information and tools to analyze data and develop and prepare final products associated with the various projects and programs of the Regional Transportation Planning Organization.
 In addition, WORPO intends to function as a resource for requests for information regarding transportation, demographic, development, and various other community needs.
+The work in this element will be performed by the RTPO.

-Product uct Methodology Accurate and updated transportation database Create a data collection schedule to facilitate and streamline the data collection process.
+Product Methodology Schedule Accurate and updated transportation database Create a data collection schedule to facilitate and streamline the data collection process.
 Update data sets such as land use, infrastructure, demographics, traffic volumes, pavement conditions, bridge conditions, and other transportation data sets periodically.
 Establish a standardized metadata system to include supporting metadata for all data.
 Provide GIS and technical assistance to members.
 Coordinate with the modeling team to be responsive to new data needs associated with the travel demand model.
 Ongoing Easily accessible data Where appropriate, transportation data will be made available on WORPO's website and by request to members of the general public, as well as member jurisdictions and other stakeholders.
 Create data visualizations to make finding and retrieving information easy for users for transportation planning purposes Produce data-driven reports for a quick view of facts and figures about communities and the region.
 Ongoing Current and adequate data software Keep current on changes to software updates and industry standards to ensure coordination with other data providers in the area.
 Keep ArcGIS licensing current and monitor supporting software and hardware.
-Ongoing
+Ongoing TOTAL 404 0 4 5 \$0.404